vojtechkral/bard/doc/book/images.md

 ![images-example-1](assets/images-1.png)

-By default, the image renders inline within text at the position of the image element.
+By default, the image renders inline within the text at the position of the image element.

-Please note that while bard supports displaying images, the flexibility of features will never be as good as with hand-crafted documents.
+Please note that while Bard supports displaying images, the flexibility of features will never be as good as with hand-crafted documents.
 There are limitations imposed by Markdown as well as output formats.

-### Centered and floating images
+### Centred and floating images

-Markdown allows an additional parameter, a 'title', to be specified after the image path, in double quotes.
+Markdown allows an additional parameter, a 'title', to be specified after the image path in double quotes.
-In bard this parameter is used to specify image position class, the syntax is as follows:
+In Bard, this parameter is used to specify image position class.
+The syntax is as follows:

 ```md
 ![image](./image.jpg "class")
 ```

-Two classes are supported by bard's default templates:
+Two classes are supported by Bard's default templates:

-- `"center"`: the image is centered on the page with text above and below, and
+- `"center"`: the image is centred on the page with text above and below, and
 - `"right"`: the image floats on the right side of the page with text flowing left to it.

 From the example project: